Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: MODELS OF GLOBAL DISK EVOLUTION

-where the pre-factors have been chosen so that $\alphaDW$ is equivalent to the viscous $\alpha$, i.e. for a given surface density the accretion rate would be the same as the viscous case (up to a factor of order unity).
-The parameter $\alphaDW$ should therefore be thought of as the \textit{efficiency} at which the wind is able to extract angular momentum from the disk.
+where the pre-factors have been chosen so that $\alphaDW$ is equivalent to the viscous $\alpha$, i.e. for a given surface density the accretion rate would be the same as the viscous case: $\dot{M}^\mathrm{DW}_{acc}/\dot{M}^\mathrm{visc}_{acc} \simeq \alphaDW/\alpha$.
+The parameter $\alphaDW$ should therefore be thought of as the \textit{efficiency} at which the wind is able to extract angular momentum from the disk and physically it should be linked to the magnetization of the disk material \citep{Lesur20}.
 With this choice the master equation becomes

 which also admits self-similar analytical solutions. \citet{Tabone21} presents an extensive analysis of this family of solutions but here we concentrate only on the simplest case in which $\alphaDW$ does not vary with time and viscosity is not taken into account: